Mrtnimn/Mrtnimn/README.md

 **. 🔭 Learning data science and analytics**

-**. 🌱 Working on projects solving real use cases to provide actionable insights that provide decision making fueled by a data-driven approach**
+**. 🌱 Working on projects solving real business use cases augmenting actionable insights drawn from conclusions fueled from a data-driven approach**

 **. 🛜 Looking to collaborate on data science projects and initiatives that tackle real world problems pragmatically, and at scale**